Property owners almost always initiate the LID process. The first things to do if you are considering forming an LID are to:

 - Provide an initial project cost estimate.

-- Provide property owners with a preliminary cost estimate for each individual property owner and explore alternatives for sharing costs.
+- Provide property owners with a preliminary cost estimate for each individual property and explore alternatives for sharing costs.

 - Communicate horizontal impacts to property owners.